-Within three (3) months of incorporation of a PTC and annually thereafter, the Registered Representative should certify to the Governor, that the PTC qualifies for an exemption by virtue of the restriction specified in Regulation 3(1) of the PTCR (see Appendix III).
-A copy of the certificate of incorporation of the PTC should be submitted along with the initial certification.
+- 7.1 Within three (3) months of incorporation of a PTC, the Registered Representative should certify to the Governor that the PTC qualifies for an exemption by virtue of the restriction specified in Regulation 3(1) of the PTCR (see Appendix III).
+A certified copy of the certificate of incorporation of the PTC should be submitted along with the initial certification.
+A PTC shall be pursuant to regulation 4 (3) (a) of the PTCAR, a company either limited by shares or limited by guarantee.
+In this regard, the Registered Representative shall be required to submit confirmation of the authorized capital of the PTC and whether it is limited by shares or limited by guarantee. - 7.2 The Registered Representative should continue to submit the Registered Representative Certification to the Central Bank by 31st January of each year.

-Subsequent to certification and receipt of a copy of the certificate of incorporation of a PTC, the Central Bank will issue to the Registered Representative a fee invoice for the PTC for payment of the applicable fee to the Public Treasury.
-Either the PTC or the Registered Representative may present the fee invoice to the Public Treasury, for payment.
-A copy of the receipt evidencing payment should be submitted by the Registered Representative to the Central Bank for its records.
+- 7.3 Subsequent to certification and receipt of a copy of the certificate of incorporation of a PTC, the Central Bank will issue to the Registered Representative a fee invoice for the PTC for payment of the applicable fees to the Public Treasury and Registrar General Department.
+Either the PTC or the Registered Representative may present the fee invoice to the Public Treasury/Registrar General, for payment.
+Copies of the receipts evidencing payments should be submitted by the Registered Representative to the Central Bank for its records. - 7.4 Under the legislative framework for PTCs, an approval granted by the Central Bank for the recognition of a PTC incurs a licence fee in the first year and for the ensuing years, as stipulated under the Third Schedule of the Banks and Trust Companies Regulation Act.
+These amounts include registration fees assessed under the Third Schedule of the Companies Act and the First Schedule of the IBC Act.